asherbryant/BBKMScProject/disTF/README.md

 # disTF
 disTF is a command-line tool for the analysis of cell-free DNA (cfDNA) fragment coverage[^note] in regions around cell-specific transcription factor binding sites (TFBS).
 It takes as input fragment coverage files generated from the [@uzh-dqbm-cmi](https://github.com/uzh-dqbm-cmi) cfDNA pipeline, [ichorCNA](https://github.com/broadinstitute/ichorCNA) copy number files and TFBS data acquired from [GTRD](http://gtrd.biouml.org:8888/downloads/current/intervals/chip-seq/).
+The analysis is carried out in two steps:
-The Euclidean distance between case and control fragment coverage signals is analyzed and the signals plotted.
+- Calculation of the Euclidean distance between case-control and control-control fragment coverage signals and plotting.
+- The Kolmogorov-Smirnov test with the Bonferroni correction for case-control distances and control-control distances.
 [^note]: Genome tools (e.g. bedtools) routinely report read coverage.
 In paired-end sequencing, read coverage depends on the inner distance between reads.
 Therefore, read coverage can be zero, one, or two at a given genomic coordinate, whereas fragment coverage is always one.
 See [figure](read_vs_frag.png).
 ## Manual
+### To calculate the distances:
 ~~~text
 usage: disTF.py [-h] --tf_dir TF_DIRECTORY --tfs TF_FILE --cells CELL_FILE
                 [--sites SITES] [--overlap OVERLAP] -o OUT_DIRECTORY